 Q: Can a child carry his or her Father’s name even if the dad is not married to the Mom?

 A: Yes.
-See the rules on how registering birth in the Father’s name.
+See the rules on registering a birth in the Father’s name.

 Return to the PhilFAQS Home Page